 The Around-the-World Mission Flights will take place over 5 months from the beginning of March to the end of July 2015.
-Abu Dhabi, capital of the United Arab Emirates, has been named Host City of Solar Impulse for the First Round-The-World Solar Flight, and will serve as the departing and landing destination.
+Abu Dhabi, capital of the United Arab Emirates, has been named Host City of Solar Impulse for the First Round-The-World Solar Flight, and will be the departing and landing destination.